 Coronavirus: guidance for Cycling UK groups

-*** This is a live document and was last updated Friday 9 April to reflect the relaxation of organised group exercise restrictions in Northern Ireland from 12 April.***
+*** This is a live document and was last updated Friday 23 April to reflect the latest rule changes in Scotland and Wales***

 Note that it is not possible to cover every local variation across the UK here and you should always follow local restrictions where these are imposed. ***

 As the national cycling charity, our aim is to support the UK’s population to cycle.
 This remains true during this period of coronavirus affecting the UK.
 Above all, the safety and welfare of Cycling UK’s staff, volunteers, participants at our rides and events, beneficiaries of our cycling programmes and the general public is always our main priority.
 We are closely monitoring the situation and taking advice from the government, the NHS and partners.

 Cycling UK encourages people to continue to cycle for exercise during the current lockdown, but to do so in a manner which minimises risk.
 In the absence of specific regulation on how far they can travel, cyclists should use their common sense: for example, avoiding crowded or narrow routes where social distancing is difficult to maintain, but also bearing in mind that you may put others at risk if you suffer an injury or mechanical problem far from home and require rescue.
 To minimise unnecessary travel, start and end your rides at home if this is practical; however, common sense may dictate that travelling a short distance to a more suitable location is reasonable.

 Cycling UK’s advice on the restrictions in each nation below is aimed at our member and affiliated groups.
 For advice on safe and responsible riding outside of organised groups, please see Coronavirus: guidance for cyclists.